15 Best AI Agents for Customer Service in 2026

 Key Features:

-- Omnichannel support across chat, email, voice, SMS, social
+- Omnichannel: chat, email, voice, SMS, social, Slack, Discord

 2. Sierra

-Description: Sierra is an enterprise-focused AI agent platform designed for companies needing persistent agents with governance controls, supervision layers, and policy-driven behavior across multiple digital surfaces.
+Sierra is an enterprise-focused AI agent platform designed for companies that need persistent agents with governance controls, supervision layers, and policy-driven behavior.
+Founded by former Salesforce CEO Bret Taylor and ex-Google exec Clay Bavo, Sierra has raised significant funding ($4.5B valuation) and works with brands including Sonos, Casper, and Macy's.

 - Memory and action framework for stateful tasks